 No audiobook support

-If you're thinking about getting a new eReader then you've got more models to pick from than you might realise.
+If you're thinking about getting a new eReader then you've got more models to pick from than you might realize.
 While Kindle and Kobo are really the only names in the frame, each brand offers several different devices to pick from, and here we're taking a look at the cheapest Kobo: the Kobo Nia.

 It's the £89.99 price that's really the key selling point - you should judge everything else the Nia offers with that price in mind.
 While the cheapest Amazon Kindle is a little cheaper, the Kobo Nia has a sharper screen, and might suit you better.